 True disruption is hard to achieve and rarer than you think, but when a company addresses a real consumer problem and rides the wave of consumer change, you see the birth of a major market player.

-We often see the biggest disruptors thrive in times of change, very often as a result of economic challenges.
-It will come as no surprise, therefore, that the likes of Netflix, Uber and even Airbnb all rose to prominence after the financial crisis in 2010 simply because they all provided solutions for consumers facing real problems in a time of change.
+We often see the biggest disruptors thrive in times of change, usually as a result of economic challenges.
+It will come as no surprise, therefore, that the likes of Netflix, Uber, and even Airbnb rose to prominence after the 2010 financial crisis, simply because they provided solutions for consumers facing real problems in a time of change.

-Each brand delivered convenience and financial savings, using the latest technology and a shared economy model that created new, exciting, and inherently better consumer experiences.
+Each brand delivered convenience and financial savings through the latest technology and a shared-economy model, creating new, exciting, and inherently better consumer experiences.
 This is exactly what consumers wanted, and it helped spawn a host of new markets.

 This model is powering a revolution in the card payment market today- one that has so often been at the forefront of change and innovation in its own right.
 Today’s consumers – banked or unbanked – are demanding more from their suppliers, forcing them to reinvent themselves and their product offerings.
-This is happening while the financial services industry as a whole is facing increased regulation.
+This is happening as the financial services industry as a whole faces increased regulation.

 The disruptive consumer

 Historically, brands and service providers have relied on consumers basing their purchasing decisions on basics such as service levels and fair pricing.
-But the modern consumer has developed far higher expectations based on many new metrics such as personalised interactions, proactivity, and whether a company can offer a connected digital experience.
+But the modern consumer has developed far higher expectations based on many new metrics, such as personalised interactions, proactivity, and a company’s ability to offer a connected digital experience.

 Sustainability and ethics: critical factors in consumer choices